Here For The Long Haul: The Big Rigs Tanker Service Story

 AARON SMITH – Operations Manager, Owner

 Roger and Rosemarie’s son, Aaron, works in a senior management role as a driver, truck boss, company dispatcher, head of customer relations, and sales director – all often from within the confines of the seat in his rolling office.
 Aaron got his commercial license at 18.
 He went to work at a local dairy company (“literally hauling crap”) before moving into a job at Sumner Tractor.
 Shortly thereafter, he learned the skills of dump truck and concrete delivery while working at Corliss Resources in Sumner.
-Aaron joined the family business, working full time, around 2002, and has been hauling fuel and hot oil while steadily expanding the company’s fleet and customer base.
+Aaron joined the family business, working full time, around 2002, and has been hauling fuel while steadily expanding the company’s fleet and customer base.

 KRISTA SMITH – Admin